 Resolution of complaints or grievances usually begins with an informal discussion with the person or office immediately concerned.
-Your academic advisor, program director, center director, or the Assistant Vice President for Student Services can suggest the appropriate channel for resolving particular complaints, and may assist you with the resolution.
+Your academic advisor, program director, center director, or the Executive Director of Student Affairs can suggest the appropriate channel for resolving particular complaints, and may assist you with the resolution.